From closet to a wine bar, a niche under a stairwell is transformed

 This week we stopped in to see a finished project that was awarded to this Sweeten general contractor.
 The homeowners converted their under-stair closet space into a personal wine bar in an apartment on the Upper West Side.
 The new bar-topped niche is the perfect place to store and display the couples’ wine collection, and it also doubles as a breakfast bar, making it an expansion of their small galley kitchen.
 Happy with their new space, the homeowners told us:

-“Jon [of ecostruct LLC] is very professional, contactable (important!) and has great suggestions.
-[We] would definitely recommend his team.”
+Our contractor was very professional, contactable (important!), and has great suggestions.
+[We] would definitely recommend his team.

 Here’s a look at the project from start to finish.

-Here is the photo the homeowners posted to Sweeten showing their double-door, under-stair closet space.
+Here is the photo the homeowners included when they posted their project to Sweeten showing their double-door, under-stair closet space.
 The closet would be just the right fit for a wine cooler, cabinet, and wall-mounted shelving.

-The work began last month when the ecostruct team cleared out the space, giving it smooth walls, fresh paint, and wired new lighting for the bar.
+The work began last month when their contractor cleared out the space, giving it smooth walls, fresh paint, and wired new lighting for the bar.

 The next step was to assemble and install the small cabinet and wine-cooler.
 The homeowners chose this cabinet from the Martha Stewart collection available at Home Depot; the style is Weston in Persian Grey.